SoccerFest 2014: Illinois vs. Purdue

 SoccerFest 2007: Illinois 3, #24 Indiana 0

 Illinois SoccerFest came about in 2006 after the idea spawned from the soccer staff and marketing department.
-The intent was to kick off the week to Homecoming with a barbeque-style event the whole family could enjoy.
-In the six SoccerFest games, Illinois remains undefeated at 5-0-1 with six of the top seven crowds in school history.
+The intent was to kick off the week to Homecoming with a barbecue-style event the whole family could enjoy.
+In the eight SoccerFest games, Illinois boasts a 5-2-1 record with seven of the top eight crowds in school history.

 In its first year, the event smashed the Illinois home attendance record with a crowd of 2,667 fans.
 It was quite a treat for those in attendance, as No. 15 nationally-ranked Illinois' dramatic come-from-behind victory, 3-2, over No. 9 Penn State is one of the most memorable games in program history.

 In 2007, 1,560 fans came out to watch the Illini defeat Indiana 3-0 on senior night.
 During 2008, Illinois tallied another victory as 2,036 fans turned out to watch the Orange and Blue beat Michigan by a score of 1-0.
 For SoccerFest 2009, the Illini opened their Big Ten Conference schedule by earning a double overtime tie, 2-2, with the Minnesota Badgers in front of 2,347.
 With the game being televised live on the Big Ten Network and around 30 motorcycles lining the track for the first "Biker Sunday," the Illini fought back from a 2-1 deficit in the second half to remain undefeated in matches held during SoccerFest.
 The Orange and Blue continued their winning ways with a 2-1 decision over Indiana, with Megan Pawloski recording both tallies on the day in front of another great showing for "Biker Sunday II."
-Most recently, the Illini kept the undefeated streak alive in 2011 when they downed Wisconsin 1-0 in front of a crowd of 1,138 fans.
+In 2011, the Illini kept the undefeated streak alive when they downed Wisconsin 1-0 in front of a crowd of 1,138 fans.
 Pawloski recorded her third SoccerFest goal of her career.
+In 2012, the Illini fell for the first time at SoccerFest, dropping a 4-0 decision to No. 11 Penn State.
+Illinois dropped the most recent SoccerFest contest in 2013, falling 3-2 to Nebraska in front of 1,526 fans with both goals coming from Jannelle Flaws in the span of a minute and a half in the second half.

 Illinois 1, Wisconsin 0